 Lerdsakulthong (2007) investigated adsorptive separation of m- and p-CNB on FAU zeolites at static equilibrium condition.
 This experiment varied a series of X and Y zeolites, the type of alkaline ion exchanged cations, and desorbents.
 For single component adsorption, the Y zeolite preferentially adsorbed m-CNB more than p-CNB due to higher molecular dipole moment.
-The adsorption capacities m-CNB and p-CNB on the series of X and Y zeolites increase with the decrease in the size of the cation due to the increase in the adsorbent acid strength.
+The adsorption capacities m-CNB and p-CNB on the series of X and Y zeolites increased with the decrease in the size of the cation due to the increase in the adsorbent acid strength.
 For the binary component adsorption, the adsorption capacities were nearly constant.
 The m-/p-CNB selectivities of NaY were the highest for both low and high equilibrium condition.
-Nitrobenzene seems to be the most appropriate desorbent due to its balance between the adsorbent-adsorbates and adsorbent-desorbent interactions single component adsorption, the adsorption capacities of m- and p-CNB on the both X and Y zeolite with increasing in the cation size because some adsorption site are blocked by a large cation and the Y zeolite had a higher adsorbtion capacity than the X zeolite, while CaY gave the highest adsorption capacities because the adsorption capacities of CNBs on both types of zeolite depended on the acid-base interaction.
+Nitrobenzene seems to be the most appropriate desorbent due to its balance between the adsorbent-adsorbates and adsorbent-desorbent interactions.

+Yensukjit (2008) studied the adsorption of m- and p-CNB on the FAU zeolites with alkaline earth exchanged cations under static conditions and also investigated the effect of FAU on precipitate composition in the crystallization.
+For single component adsorption, the adsorption capacities of m- and p-CNB on both X and Y zeolites with increasing in the cation size and the Y zeolite had a higher adsorption capacity than the X zeolite, while CaY gave the highest adsorption capacities because the adsorption capacities of CNBs on both types of zeolite depended on the acid-base interaction.
 For binary component adsorption, the adsorption capacities depended on both the cation size and the acid strength, but they could adsorb lower than BaX, BaY, SrY and CaY.
 CaY gave the highest m-/p-CNB selectivity.
-In the crystallization, NaX, NaY, CaX, and CaY were used and the results showed that the zeolites could shift the precipitate composition to be rich in p-CNB in the precipitates.
+In the crystallization, NaX, NaY, CaX, and CaY were used and the results showed that the zeolites could shift the precipitate composition to be rich in p-CNB with the purity as high as 85-94 wt% and NaY gave the highest purity of p-CNB in the precipitates.
 However, the effects of the adsorption and the composition gradient were proved to have no influence during the experiment.
 The purity of p-CNB in the precipitates depended on the position and shape of them, and type of zeolites.